 If you have older dogs with arthritis or dogs with other health problems and need to build a dog ramp, don't worry.
 Although you may not be Bob Vila, with good measurements and a bit of help, you can put a ramp together in no time.

-Dog Ramp Plans
+Additional Dog Ramp DIY Plans

 Ramps are relatively easy to build, and blueprints are not required to build a simple ramp.
 If you prefer to have blueprints, there are a couple of online retailers who sell or provide dog ramps plans.

-How to Build a Dog Ramp
+How to Build a DIY Folding Dog Ramp

 Once you learn how to build a dog ramp, you may also want to tackle dog steps.
 The ramp can help your pet in and out of the house and car but steps may work better inside your home.
-Steps to reach the bed, sofa, or certain areas in your home make it easier for your dog to move around while being more compact than a ramp.
+Steps to reach the bed, sofa or certain areas in your home make it easier for your dog to move around while being more compact than a ramp.